National Rose Gardens

 Project Summary

-This project involves upgrading the stormwater network and landscape renewal works, including the National Rose Gardens.
+This project involves upgrading the storm water network and landscape renewal works, including the National Rose Gardens.

 The scope of works for the National Rose Gardens includes rebuilding of all garden beds and replanting with new roses.